christophstrasen/WorldObserver/docs/guides/helpers.md

 # Helpers (built-in and extending)

 Helpers are optional sugar around ObservationStreams.
-They make common filtering and convenience operations readable and reusable, without forcing you to learn internal LQR schema keys.
+They make common filtering and convenience operations reusable and compact.

 This guide focuses on how to *use* helpers as a modder.
 For internal architecture details, see `docs_internal/helpers.md`.